chapmajs/personal_site/_posts/2014-02-07-Cromemco-CDOS-Tools.md

 ---
 layout: post
 title: Cromemco CDOS Tools
-topic: Bare-metal Boostrapping CDOS 2.58
+topic: Bare-metal Bootstrapping CDOS 2.58
 category: vintage-misc
 description: With a Cromemco 4FDC and no boot media, getting a functional system was not entirely straightforward.
 Tools exist for bare-metal bootstrapping CDOS with a 16FDC, but they're incompatible with the 4FDC.
 Fortunately, there was enough existing work and experience in the area to hack together a solution!
 image: cdos-icon.jpg